 We have a solution for you!
 Read the full tutorial until the end.
 Not only MacBooks face overheating issues there are other laptops too currently facing this dilemma.
 For you, There are many situations in which MacBook gets overheated such as “MacBook overheating while charging,” mac from overheating when playing games “MacBook when closed,” “MacBook overheating after updating” to macOS Ventura, Monterey, Big Sur, mac Mojave and more.

 What happened to me last time?
-I would like to use ma MacBook for designing purpose, at that time I am working with Safari, Pages, Number, and iMovie.
-Suddenly I get loud fan sound and Got too much heat on the above keyboard near to fold section.
+I would like to use my MacBook for designing purposes, at that time I am working with Safari, Pages, Number, and iMovie.
+Suddenly I get a loud fan sound and Got too much heat on the above keyboard near to fold section.
 I check iMovie sporting my project and the Processor got too much heat in just a few minutes, I close iMovie, and everything is fine.
-And make my MacBook regular once again, See what I do to fix MacBook Overheating problem all Time.
+And make my MacBook regular once again, See what I do to fix the MacBook Overheating problem all Time.
 You should pick the best cooling pads for the Apple MacBook laptop.

 Hardware guide: Why MacBook Overheating on Use Backup, Safari, Play Game, iMovie and more